2019 Boulder County Community Chipping Program

-The Boulder County Community Chipping Program will only fund community roadside chipping events in 2018.
-It will not fund Saws and Slaws type events or central collection events.
-Wildfire Partners has separate funding mechanisms to support some of these efforts.
-Funding is only available for direct costs to chip material and transport chips to a Community Forestry Sort Yard or other location.
-Funding is not available for tree cutting, transporting slash, or dragging slash to the side of the road.
-(Please note that, as in past years, contractors will not chip any material that is not properly staged.
-Coordinators are responsible for obtaining proper instructions from their contractor and distributing them to participating homeowners prior to their events.)
+The Boulder County Community Chipping Program will only fund community roadside chipping events in 2019.
+It will not fund central collection events.
+Funding is only available for direct costs to chip material and transport chips or slash to a Community Forestry Sort Yard or other location.
+Funding is not available for tree cutting or staging slash on the side of the road.

 If your chipping contractor broadcasts chips on site, they must follow Wildfire Partners guidelines so they are not increasing wildfire risk.
 Community chipping events that give participants the option of having chips (or slash) hauled off site are preferred.
 Project coordinators are responsible for negotiating transportation costs with their contractors and making these costs known to participants.
 Contractors are also responsible for obtaining approval to dispose of chips at a Boulder County Community Forestry Sort Yard (details will be provided to project coordinators whose applications are funded).
 Boulder County standard funding amounts are the same for all projects, whether or not chips are broadcast or transported off site.

 As part of the online application form, project coordinators will request an award amount based on their estimated number of participants.
 If an application is approved for funding, the county will issue an award with a specific, maximum amount.
 It may be the amount requested in the application or it may be a smaller amount.